anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   fullcmc is necessary as not specified in the context of EST \*/

-## CMP handling
+## Instantiation to CMP (normative if CMP is chosen)

-Instead of using general CMP {{RFC4210}}, this specification refers to the Lightweight CMP Profile
+Note: Instead of referring to CMP as specified in {{RFC4210}} and {{I-D.ietf-lamps-cmp-updates}}, this document refers to the Lightweight CMP Profile
-{{I-D.ietf-lamps-lightweight-cmp-profile}}, as it
+{{I-D.ietf-lamps-lightweight-cmp-profile}} because
-restricts full-featured CMP to the functionality needed here.
+the subset of CMP defined there is sufficient for the functionality needed here.

-When using this variant of CMP, the following requirements SHALL be observed:
+When using CMP, the following requirements SHALL be observed:

 * For proof of possession, the approach defined in the Lightweight CMP Profile
   {{I-D.ietf-lamps-lightweight-cmp-profile}} section 4.1.1 (based on CRMF)